 Top-plate: It is the cover that is generally made of stainless steel.

-Inoculation pipe: Helps to port the inoculum inside the fermentor.
+Inoculation pipe: It helps to port the inoculum inside the fermentor.

 Drive motor: It drives the impeller shaft.